+3.x Population Dynamics

 The stage structure of the IPM used to explore the population dynamics of Yukon River fall Chum salmon provided valuable insights into several key aspects population dynamics and demographic rates.
 With survival amongst sequential life stages structured as Beverton-Holt transition functions, both maximum survival rates (i.e. basal productivities) and capacities were estimated for both the juvenile and marine life stages.
 The estimated values for the juvenile basal productivity parameters (βs=j) was 0.52 with a 95% credible interval of 0.12-0.89, which equates to a maximum survival rate of 62.7% (52.9-70.9%) from egg to the fall after ocean entry, see Table 3.
 Conversely, the maximum annual survival rate for Chum salmon in the marine environment was estimated at 53.7% (50.5-58.2%).
 Stage-specific capacities were estimated hat very high values (e.g., lnηs=juvenile=17.3 and lnηs=marine=18.9, implying that there is limited evidence from the data for density-dependent capacity limitations in either life stage.
 Finally, the age-specific Ricker density-independent parameters (αa) increased with Chum salmon age (age-3: 4.07, age-4: 5.92, age-5: 6.57, and age-6: 7.07; see Table 3), following expectations for increased female fecundity at age.

 3.2 Estimated Covariate Effects

 Covariate effects represent how ecosystem change is associated with Chum salmon survival at various life stages.
-The covariate results represent the percent change in survival resulting from 1 standard deviation increase in the covariate, conditional on the basal productivity rate and maximum carrying capacity.
-We found that most covariates in the juvenile stage did not have an effect that was different from zero, however we found a weak positive relationship between winter snowpack on juvenile survival, suggesting that an increase in snowpack is associated with 5.66% increase in survival (5.66%, 95% CI: (-2.19,13.91), Table S2, Figure 4).
-Covariates applied to the marine stage, from the first winter at sea to maturity, appeared to have a stronger association with survival.
-We found a negative relationship between marine survival and Chum salmon hatchery release abundance, suggesting that survival declines by(16.30%, 95% CI: -(21.85, -10.78)) We also found a negative relationship between marine survival and winter SST in the Aleutians Islands (-21.63, 95% CI: (-21.85,-10.78)) (Table S2, Figure 4).
+The covariate effect sizes presented here are the estimated percent change in survival resulting from 1 standard deviation increase in the covariate, conditional on the basal productivity (i.e. maximum survival) rate and maximum carrying capacity for a given life stage.
+We found that most covariates in the juvenile stage did not have an effect that was different from zero, however we found a weak positive relationship between winter snowpack and juvenile survival, suggesting that an increase in snowpack depth of xx cm is associated with 5.66% increase in survival (5.66%, 95% CI: (-2.19,13.91), Table S2, Figure 4).
+Covariates explored for the marine stage, from the first winter at sea to maturity, appeared to have a stronger association with survival.
+We found a negative relationship between marine survival and Chum salmon hatchery release abundance, suggesting that for every increase in North Pacific Chum salmon hatchery releases of XX million survival declines by 16.30% (95% CI: -21.85, -10.78), We also found a negative relationship between marine survival and winter SST in the Aleutians Islands (-21.63, 95% CI: (-21.85,-10.78)) (Table S2, Figure 4), indicating that for every xx degC increase in wintertime SST survival declines by ~21%.
 Finally, we found a positive effect of juvenile stomach fullness on marine survival, meaning that juveniles in better condition are more likely to survive their first winter at sea (14.84%, 95% CI: (9.75, 19.59), Table S2, Figure 4).

 3.3 Sensitivity Analysis